njit-jerse/specimin/README.md

 is automatically used if all relevant source or class files are provided to Specimin.
-If a relevant source or class file is missing (for example, if the Specimin user didn't supply the classpath of the target program), Specimin enters approximate mode and create synthetic Java code based on the context in which that missing source or class file is used.
+If a relevant source or class file is missing (for example, if the Specimin user didn't supply the classpath of the target program), Specimin enters approximate mode and creates synthetic Java code based on the context in which that missing source or class file is used.
 In approximate mode, ambiguity in the context may cause Specimin to fail to preserve the behavior of an analysis tool.
 However, approximate mode is very useful for analysis debugging (when it works), because it